The Immersed Boundary Problem in 2-D: the Navier-Stokes Case: Introduction

 \subsection{Acknowledgement}

-The authors would like to thank De Huang and Jinzi Mac Huang for helpful discussions.
-Both authors are supported by the Ministry of Science and Technology of the People's Republic of China under the grant No.~2021YFA1001500.
+The authors would like to thank De Huang, Jinzi Mac Huang, and Xiaoyutao Luo for helpful discussions.
+Both authors are supported by the National Key Research and Development Program of China under the grant No.~2021YFA1001500.